Jecielrb/Sunrise-Sunlight/README.md

      - ``` mvn spring-boot:run ```

 Step 4
 - The application should be running now, and API is available to test.
-The API runs on localhost on server port 8080 (https://localhost:8080)
+The API runs on your localhost on server port 8080 (http://localhost:8080)
 - Ways to test API is by running it on your local web browser (eg. Google, Firefox) or a preferred API platform (eg. Postman)

 Step 5